The Lytle Center for Pregnancy & Newborns

 - New mothers and infants will come to the clinic three to five days post-discharge for a wellness check to ensure mom and baby are both healthy.

-- New mothers and infants who need additional help with breastfeeding can meet with an RN lactation consultant for a 1:1 appointment
+- New mothers and infants who need additional help with breastfeeding can meet with an RN lactation consultant for an individual appointment.

-- Social work and psychiatry services will provide screening and individualized care for women experiencing symptoms of postpartum depression.
+- Social work and psychiatry services will provide screening and individualized care for women experiencing symptoms of postpartum mood disorder.

 - Babies and families going home from the NICU can return to the follow-up clinic for help with feeding, Ng tube cleaning and insertion, jaundice screening and questions.